SonaliKayal/Customer-Behavior-Analysis/README.md

 - Montana, Illinois, California are top-performing states

-💡 Business Recommendations:-
+💡 Business Recommendations:

-Based on Page 1 Insights:=
+Based on Page 1 Insights:

 Promote Top Categories: Increase marketing focus on Clothing and Accessories, which generate highest revenue and repurchase rates